InternLM/lmdeploy/docs/en/quantization/kv_quant.md

 # Key-Value(KV) Cache Quantization

-The latest main branch of LMDeploy supports online key-value (kv) cache quantization with 4-bit and 8-bit precision, utilizing an asymmetric quantization method that is applied on a per-head, per-token basis.
+The latest main branch of LMDeploy supports **online** key-value (kv) cache quantization with int4 and int8 numerical precision, utilizing an asymmetric quantization method that is applied on a per-head, per-token basis.
 The original kv offline quantization method has been removed.

 Intuitively, quantizing the kv cache is beneficial for reducing memory usage.
-Compared to FP16, the memory for 4-bit/8-bit kv can be reduced to 1/4 and 1/2, respectively.
+Compared to FP16, the memory for int4/int8 kv can be reduced to 1/4 and 1/2, respectively.
 This means that under the same memory conditions, the system can support a significantly increased number of concurrent operations after kv quantization, thereby ultimately enhancing throughput.

 However, quantization typically brings in some loss of model accuracy.
-We have used OpenCompass to evaluate the accuracy of several models after applying 8/4-bit kv quantization, and the results are presented in the [Evaluation](#Evaluation) section.
+We have used OpenCompass to evaluate the accuracy of several models after applying int4/int8 quantization. int8 kv keeps the accuracy while int4 kv has slight loss.
+The detailed results are presented in the [Evaluation](#Evaluation) section.
 You can refer to the information and choose wisely based on your requirements.

 LMDeploy inference with quantized kv supports the following NVIDIA GPU models: